Menu Close

 One of the BEST Pantry Staple Dinner Recipes

-This oat milk alfredo pasta recipe is a fantastic pantry-staple meal!
-It uses almost all ingredients you would have in your dry pantry or cupboards.
+This oat milk alfredo pasta recipe is a fantastic creamy sauce!
+It uses almost all ingredients you would have in your dry pantry or cupboards, it’s one of our favorite pasta recipes.
 You probably already have a lot of these ingredients on hand!
-Keeping a well-stocked pantry makes it easy to come up with delicious and healthy meals using a few staples you can rotate.
+Keeping a well-stocked pantry makes it easy to come up with delicious and easy meals using a few staples you can rotate.

 What’s In This Alfredo with Oat Milk Recipe?